Skip to main contentAccessibility Statement

 Requesting an assessment of the child's needs

-The following people can request that we conduct a Special Educational Needs and Disability assessment for a child or young person:
+You can request that we conduct a Special Educational Needs and Disability assessment for a child or young person if you are:

 • the child's parent or carer